rentry/rentry.github.io/_posts/2024-03-08-jeep-catalog.md

 The summer of 2015 in the Beartooth Mountains was full of stories, and I do have a (very old) blog that recounts it, but that's for some other time.

 There are, indeed, more stories to tell about this particular trip, but I think I'll keep them to myself.
-I do hope that that the team found their true base camp with one another, nearly 20 years later.
+I do hope that the team found their true base camp with one another, nearly 20 years later.

 ![Catalog of Jeep 2006 commander, grand cherokee, liberty, wrangler, with a mountain and tree lined river]({{ 'assets/images/2024-jeep-catalog-1.jpg' | relative_url }})

 ![Back of catalog of Jeep 2006 commander, grand cherokee, liberty, wrangler, with a mountain and tree lined river]({{ 'assets/images/2024-jeep-catalog-2.jpg' | relative_url }})

 [^1]: [Henry Ford's legacy is honestly...not great](https://www.history.com/news/henry-ford-antisemitism-worker-treatment), so there's that.